 The weak point in any rising spindle or non-rising taps is the washer.
 A sure sign that the washer needs replacing is water leaking from the spout.
 You can buy a specific hot or cold replacement washer, or a universal washer, for a few pence.
 If the water is leaking from top of the tap head when you turn it on, the O-ring or gland packing is at fault.
 Both jobs are very easy.

-Taps fall into three main design categories, wall mounted taps are known as Bib Taps, those mounted directly onto the sink, basin or bath are called Pillar Taps, and finally there are Mixer Taps, which have a hot and cold valve linked to a single spout.
+Taps fall into three main design categories, wall mounted taps are known as Bib Taps, those mounted directly onto the sink, basin, or bath are called Pillar Taps, and finally, there are Mixer Taps, which have a hot and cold valve linked to a single spout.
 By law, mains and stored water (hot water from your storage tank) cannot be mixed in a system.
-This means that all sinks have separate pipes to isolate hot from cold.
+This means that all sinks have separate pipes to isolate hot from the cold.

 Repairing Bib and Pillar Taps

 Firstly, put the plug in the sink or bathtub you are working on and lay a towel in the bottom of it.
 If you drop any small screws or nuts, they then won’t be lost in the waste pipe.
 Now turn off the water supply (usually a small screw on the pipe below the tap) and drain the head of the pipe.